NitricCS/tiny-project/README.md

 3. When the image is created, simply run ``docker run tiny``\
 Any errors or warnings will be displayed in the terminal.

 If you want to run the solution with a different input (another Tiny program), you have to repeat everything from step 1.
 Rebuilding docker image is necessary because Docker doesn't allow direct references to a host's filesystem.

-### Using Python Virtual Environment
+### Option 2: Using Python Virtual Environment
 * __Pro__: You'll be able to conveniently change the input.
 * __Con__: You need Python installed on your system.